Non-Linear Analog Processing in MIMO Systems with Coarse Quantization: Introduction

 \section{Introduction}

-In order to accommodate the ever-growing demand for higher data-rates, the wireless spectrum has been continuously expanding over the past several decades.
-Particularly, millimeter wave (mm-wave) communication networks are being used in the fifth generation (5G) wireless systems to allow for larger channel bandwidths compared to earlier generation radio frequency (RF) systems which operate in frequencies {below 6 GHz \cite{6GHz}}.
-However, the energy consumption of components such as analog to digital converters (ADCs) increases significantly in mm-wave systems due to several factors as elaborated in the following.
-In theory, the power consumption of an ADC grows linearly with bandwidth, and the rate of increase is even more significant in practical implementations due to the excessive loss associated with the passive components at higher frequencies, which causes an abrupt drop in ADC energy-efficiency as the bandwidth is pushed past 100 MHz \cite{do2021terahertz,murmann2018adc,ADCpower} For instance, the power consumption of current commercial high-speed ($\geq$ 20 GSample/s), high-resolution (e.g. 8-12 bits) ADCs is around 500 mW per ADC \cite{zhang2018low}.
-Furthermore, in order to mitigate the inherent high isotropic path loss and sensitivity to blockages at high frequencies, mm-wave systems must leverage {directive} narrow-beams, by using large antenna arrays {to increase the antenna gain} at both base stations (BS) and user-ends (UE) \cite{rappaport2015millimeter,do2021terahertz,sarieddeen2021overview,chaccour2022seven}.
-For instance, 5G wireless networks envision hundreds of antennas at the BS and in excess of ten antennas at the UE \cite{akram2021massive}.
+In order to accommodate the demand for higher data-rates, the wireless spectrum has been continuously expanding over the past several decades.
+The millimeter-wave (mm-wave) spectrum is utilized in the fifth generation (5G) wireless systems to allow for larger channel bandwidths compared to earlier generation radio frequency systems, which operate in frequencies {below 6 GHz \cite{6GHz}}.
+The energy consumption of components such as analog to digital converters (ADCs) increases significantly in mm-wave systems.
+In theory, the power consumption of an ADC grows linearly with bandwidth, and the rate of increase is even more significant in practice due to the excessive loss associated with the passive components at higher frequencies, which causes an abrupt drop in ADC energy-efficiency as the bandwidth is pushed past 100 MHz \cite{ADCpower}.
+For instance, the power consumption of commercial high-speed ($\geq$ 20 GSample/s), high-resolution (8-12 bits) ADCs is around 500 mW per ADC \cite{zhang2018low}.